Valeo

-Valeo is a French global automotive supplier headquartered in France, listed on the Paris Stock Exchange (CAC-40 Index).
+Valeo is a French global automotive supplier headquartered in France, listed on the Paris Stock Exchange (CAC Next 20 Index).
 It supplies a wide range of products to automakers and the aftermarket.
-The Group employs 113,600 people in 33 countries worldwide.
-It has 186 production plants, 59 R&D centers and 15 distribution platforms.
-Its strategy is focused on innovation and development in high-growth potential regions and emerging countries.
+The Group employs 113,600 people in 29 countries worldwide.
+It has 186 production plants, 66 R&D centers and 15 distribution platforms.
 In 2018, Valeo's sales rose 4% to €19.1 billion.
-It also ranked as France's leading patent filer from 2016 to 2018.
+It frequently ranks as France's leading patent filer.

 History

 The Société Anonyme Française de Ferodo was founded in 1923 in Saint-Ouen, near Paris.
-It first distributed brake linings and clutch facings under license of Ferodo Ltd UK.
+It first distributed brake linings and clutch facings under license from Ferodo.

 In 1932, the company began producing clutches.
 In the same year, it was listed on the Paris Stock Exchange.

 In the 1950s, the company expanded outside the Paris area, opening new factories in France.

 The firm produced braking systems (1961), thermal systems (1962), lighting systems and electrical systems (1971-1978 and 1984).

-The 1960s saw the start of the company's international development, first in Europe, especially in Spain and Italy, and then all over the world: Brazil (1974), the United States (1980), Tunisia (1984), South Korea and Turkey (1988), Mexico (1989), China (1994), India (1997), Central and Eastern Europe (Poland and Czech Republic in 1995, Romania in 2002, Slovakia in 2004 and Egypt in 2005) to total 33 countries at the end 2018.
+The 1960s saw the start of the company's international development, first in Europe, especially in Spain and Italy, and then all over the world: Brazil (1974), the United States (1980), Tunisia (1984), South Korea and Turkey (1988), Mexico (1989), China (1994), India (1997), Central and Eastern Europe (Poland and the Czech Republic in 1995, Romania in 2002, Slovakia in 2004) and Egypt in 2005, to total 33 countries at the end 2018.

 In May 1980, the company was renamed Valeo, which means "I am well" in Latin.

 Acquisitions include German automotive suppliers Peiker and Spheros in 2015, followed by FTE automotive in 2017.

 In the early 2000s, Valeo produced parking assistance systems using ultrasonic sensors.

 In 2017, Valeo presented its low-voltage prototype electric vehicle at the Consumer Electronics Show in Las Vegas.

-In February 2021, Valeo announced that it will invest $5 million to open a new assembly plant in Jefferson County in the city of Bessemer, Alabama expected to create 70 jobs.
+In February 2021, Valeo announced that it will invest $5 million to open a new assembly plant in Bessemer, Alabama, which is expected to create 70 jobs.